Canadian Owners and Pilots Association

 The Canadian Owners and Pilots Association (COPA) (Association canadienne des pilotes et propriétaires d'aéronefs) is a federally registered not-for-profit association that provides information and advocacy services for Canadian pilots who fly for non-commercial purposes.

-COPA has close to 15,000 members which ranks it as the largest aviation association of any kind in Canada.
-Its mission is to "Advance, promote and preserve the Canadian freedom to fly".
+COPA has 13,000 members from every province and territory in Canada.
+The organization's mission is to "Advance, Promote and Preserve the Canadian Freedom to Fly".
 Its members represent about 50% of all private and commercial pilots in the country.

 History

 COPA was formed in 1952 by Ottawa aviators Margaret Carson and John Bogie.
 They saw the need for an organization to represent the interests of private pilots to the government of Canada.
-Their model was the US-based Aircraft Owners and Pilots Association (AOPA) which had been formed 13 years earlier in 1939.
+Their model was based on the US-based Aircraft Owners and Pilots Association (AOPA) which had been formed 13 years earlier in 1939.
 After meeting with AOPA principals and receiving encouragement from them, COPA was set up with headquarters in Carson's garage.
 As the association grew, they hired their first paid employees and moved into more permanent offices.
-Bogie became the association's first president and today continues to serve as an honorary director.
+Bogie became the association's first president and today there is an award in his name to both honour his legacy and to celebrate other outstanding pilots who advance, promote, and preserve the Canadian freedom to fly.

 COPA was a founding member of the International Council of Aircraft Owner and Pilot Associations (IAOPA) and remains an active participant in this international body.

+In April 2023, the Canadian federal government announced funding of C$558,903 from the Search and Rescue New Initiatives Fund to COPA over three years to establish the COPA Aviation Academy.
+The academy will be an online teaching tool in English and French, to provide recreational pilots with safety and search and rescue training, with the aim of reducing both incidents and accidents.

 Organization

-COPA is governed by a 15-member board of directors who are elected by the members of the association on a regional basis.
+COPA is governed by a 15-member board of directors, who are elected by the members of the association on a regional basis.
 They serve four-year terms, with elections held in even-numbered years.
 Board meetings are held three times a year.

-COPA has a staff of six who work from the association's offices in Ottawa.
+COPA has a staff of eight who work from the association's offices in Ottawa.